Defining the Harness Wiring Diagram in Altium Designer

 An indicated unconnected wire

+A wire end should not be unconnected.
 If the design requires an unconnected wire end, a No Connect directive should be placed at the end.
-Use the No Connect command from the associated menu of the Active Bar to place a No Connect object.
+Use the No Connect command from the Place menu or the Active Bar to place a No Connect object.

 Place a No Connect object at the end of a wire that should remain unconnected.